Exhibition changes at Museum of Brisbane:

 If you require additional access information on how to get to Museum of Brisbane and what to expect when you visit, please visit our social story here.

 Annika Strand was born in Sydney, in 2001 to Swedish parents.
 Due to having a disability called Cerebral Palsy, she has uncontrollable movements throughout her body.
-Annika has always been passionate about art and her biggest inspiration comes from painting nature.
+Annika is interested in creativity and expressing herself through various mediums.
+She enjoys showcasing her creativity with everyone!

 Annika first started art in her early teens but because of her movements, the idea of painting realistic images was at first an obstacle.
 Through determination and pursuing her dream, she found ways to conquer her obstacles and discovered new and unique ways of expressing herself when she paints.
 Annika uses different parts of her body to create finer details, like her nose and many other parts of her body.